nanoframework/System.Device.UsbClient/README.md

 usbStream.Write(bufer, 0, bufer.Length);
 ```

+## Debug hints

+USB can be hard.
+Be prepared for that!
+There are a number of issues that are prone to cause frustration.
+Follows some (hopefully valuable) advice.

+* If you need to debug device enumeration issues and check what's being passed from the devices, install a tool such as [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html) from Uwe Sieber.
+With it you can peruse into every bit of detail about USB device, their interfaces, end points, strings, etc.

+* Another great tool is [USBDeview](https://www.nirsoft.net/utils/usb_devices_view.html) from NirSoft.
+This tool lists all USB devices that currently connected to your computer, as well as all USB devices that you previously used.
+Extended information is displayed for each USB device.
+It's possible to uninstall/disable and enable USB devices from the tool.

+* Windows caches enumeration of USB devices.
+What's the problem with that?
+During development, if the enumeration fails at some point, the device most likely will be marked as being enumerated and on the next connection Windows won't do it again.
+This can cause the enumeration data to be wrong or incomplete.
+To fix this and truly force the enumeration to happen from scratch, make sure that:

+   1. Delete the device from the Device Manager.

+   1. Delete the entry from the enumeration cache in Registry.
+This lives at `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\usbflags\vvvvpppprrrr`

+       Where `vvvv` is the vendor id, `pppp` is the PID and `rrrr` is the device release number.

 ## Feedback and documentation

 For documentation, providing feedback, issues and finding out how to contribute please refer to the [Home repo](https://github.com/nanoframework/Home).